The 6 Profiles of Digital Transformation

 What It Looks Like: Handing the task off to your internal IT team and waiting for their recommendations.

 The Benefits: Since this model doesn’t require much internal restructure, it likely won’t make your board of directors nervous.
-IT-led innovation is well-suited for fundamental tech plays like integration of existing tech in the market or building an internal dashboard, portal, or app.
+IT-led digital transformation is well-suited for fundamental tech plays like integration of existing tech in the market or building an internal dashboard, portal, or app.

 The Drawbacks: It won’t reinvent your business.
 Historically, IT teams have been the recipients of change, rather than the catalysts.
 They tend to focus on implementation rather than innovation, and their mindset emphasizes risk management and proven ROIs.
 Often these teams come up with hundreds of reasons why not to do something before even beginning to weigh the benefits.
 Their strength is to think about internal systems first, not the market.